fschrofner/flosch.at/src/index.md

 #Welcome!
 My name is Florian Schrofner and I'm currently doing my Master's in Mobile Computing at the University of Applied Sciences Hagenberg.
-I've already developed mobile apps for Android, iOS and multiplatform using Qt, releasing all my finished work under open-source licences so far.
+I've already developed native mobile apps for Android and iOS, as well as crossplatform apps using Qt and Ionic, releasing some of  my finished work under open-source licences.
 Welcome to my personal website and blog where you can find some information about me and my projects.
 You should consider this website to be my virtual portfolio & playground.